eclipse-sumo/sumo/docs/web/docs/FAQ.md

 Turn-arounds are a frequently observed at the start or end of a route if the respective edge goes in the wrong direction with regard to the general direction of travel.
 There are different ways to avoid this:

-- specifify trips between junctions using attribute fromJunction/toJunction or using fromXY/toXY (fromLonLat/toLonLat) with option **--mapmatch.junctions**
+- specify trips between junctions using attribute fromJunction/toJunction or using fromXY/toXY (fromLonLat/toLonLat) with option **--mapmatch.junctions**
   - randomTrips.py provides option ** --junction-taz** for this purpose
 - set duarouter option **--remove-loops**  which will cut off starting / ending turn-arounds in the route